Arabic is a tough language and can’t be mastered in its entirety in 60 days. People dedicate years of study to it.

 We don’t really like Duolingo, because it feels more like a game than an effective teaching tool, and so much slips through the cracks.
 A few other apps we’ve tried and haven’t stuck with are Mondly (looks nice, but weird to use).
 “Drops” is all the craze these days but I really don’t want yet another gamified app.

 It won’t take much to implement these hacks, but we are going to test them all for effectiveness.

 We also plan to change the way we see our day through a few tricks.

-- Write every day, even if briefly – Journal in a foreign language.
+- Write every day, even if briefly — one of our general guidelines is to journal in a foreign language.

 - End the day with something relaxing like music or TV shows in Arabic, maybe trying to listen to the words (maybe not).